Stay safe during your visit to the Mauritshuis

 During the actual visit

-- Please note: given the recent developments we strongly advise you to wear a facemask during your visit to the Mauritshuis.
+- Please note: wearing a facemask during your visit to the Mauritshuis is mandatory.

 - We are offering guided tours to a limited degree, please contact us for more information via email@example.com.